Recycling & Waste

 USD currently diverts about 60% of our waste from the landfills, placing in the top 10% for recycling with other universities in the country.
 This is a great achievement but we can always do our part to reach higher.
 Look for the blue recycling bins around campus and help us increase our waste diversion rate.

 USD has single-stream recycling which means that all recycling can go into one bin.
 These blue bins are located around campus and in every dorm area and classroom.
 You can recycle all plastics, paper, cardboard, aluminum, or glass into the blue bins around USD.
 Click here for a list of what can be recycled.
-E-waste, batteries, toner cartridges and batteries should not be thrown in the recycling but dropped off at the Electronic Recycling Center.
+E-waste, toner cartridges, and batteries should not be thrown in the recycling but dropped off at the Electronic Recycling Center.